bridgecrewio/aws-modernization-workshop-bridgecrew/content/20_module_two/2001_automating_iac_github.md

 You'll then be redirected to your own fork, notice your username at the top of the page:

 ![Personal fork of CFNGoat repository for metahertz](./images/github-fork-cfngoat.png "Personal fork of CFNGoat repository for metahertz")

-## Setup AWS CodeBuild for our CFNGoat fork.